This post may contain affiliate links. For more information, see our Disclosure page.

 Brainstorm blog content ideas

 I think this is the fun part.
 Once the days and topics are set, it’s just a matter of coming up with ideas to fill those days up!
 My process is to just sit down and brainstorm.
 I list out the broad categories (home, money, food, blogging).
 Then I’ll start writing down anything that pops into my head as something I might be interested in writing about in each of those.
 There’s no set time limit for this.
 I just keep going until I’m out of ideas.
 I’m not picky about what gets on the list at this point.
 Refining things will come later.
 What I’m left with is a rough draft of my editorial calendar for the next few months!
 Woo hoo!

-Since I took care of the prep work of choosing which days to post, and which category went with each day, this part is done in a flash.
 I’m a little choosy at this point and will throw out any ideas that maybe aren’t that great after a second look.
-I stick to the plan and just fill in posts on the right day.
+I’ll do searches on Pinterest and Google Trends for more insight, always keeping in mind “WIIFM”.
 I may take into consideration if any research needs to be done.
 Or it might be a project that requires some lead time.
 Seasonal posts are something to think about too.
-Each weekend, I’ll review what’s scheduled for the coming week so I know if I need to shop or do a project because that takes a little extra time.

 Last Minute Thoughts